dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 excerpt: For discovering and viewing architectural books
 ---

-## Architects don't actually read books, they only look at the pictures.
+## Architects don't actually read books, they just look at the pictures.
 They love to write, though!

 [Books on Buildings][1] is a simple website for discovering and viewing architectural books.
 It pulls relevant content from the following sites to make it easier to find what you need: